geuscht-m/mdb-runtime-tester/prototyping/README.md

 In order to build the binaries, you need the following tools:

 - Reasonably recent Java runtime and JDK.
-The code is currently tested with OpenJDK 11 and OpenJDK 11, however it should run on older versions of the JDK also, likely from JDK 8 upwards.
+The code is currently tested with OpenJDK 11 and OpenJDK 13, however it should run on older versions of the JDK also, likely from JDK 8 upwards.
 - [Leiningen](https://leiningen.org/) as the build and dependency management tool

 ## Usage

 ### General usage

 As of right now the best usage information can be found in tests the prototyping/test/prototyping directory.
-I recommend looking in the core_test-*.clj files for examples on local tests where the mongods interacted with reside on the local machine, and the ssh_test_*.clj files for tests that involve remote mongods and mongos.
+I recommend looking in the core_test-\*.clj files for examples on local tests where the mongods interacted with reside on the local machine, and the ssh_test_\*.clj files for tests that involve remote mongods and mongos.
 In general, you'll have to build a fairly small piece of Clojure code that executes the required actions and, if necessary, undoes them.

 For example, this code snippet triggers an election on the replica set at mongodb://localhost:27017: